-Sustainability means that living and working conditions are safe and dignified as well as an economy that supports the ecosystem.
+Sustainability means that living and working conditions are safe and dignified as well as that an economy that supports the ecosystem is fostered.
 Unlike the straw bag general panorama our artisans are well paid so that they can do what they love: craft.
 Fair payments allow people to have a chance to work in craft as a passion and not as a last resource.

 Within the last 8 years we have increased the price per piece paid to established artisans by 105%.
-TOINO ABEL employs directly 3 persons who are all paid equally, whether if it is a woman or a man, a crafter or our founder, as we all work hard to bring you the best craft in class.
+TOINO ABEL employs directly 3 persons who are all paid equally, whether male or female, a crafter or our founder, as we all work hard to bring you the best craft in class.

 Craft and Fashion in Harmony with Nature

 Sustainability naturally also means support nature, its resources and cycles.
 Our main material grows wild, every year in a slightly different location.
 No human action is required and no pesticides, fertilisers, or polluants of any kind are used.
 Almost our entire process does not even use electricity.
 We only use vegetable tanned leather and ecological certified cotton.
 Most of our production waste is decomposed in our own garden, a few steps from our workshop.
 We use no varnish and we hate plastic as much as lack of originality.
 Of course, there is still a lot to be done.
 It is extremely difficult to avoid the production of trash, so our dye baths have to be made in an entirely new way and transportation is still a problem.